 Check if you need a permit

 Taiwan is home to hundreds of beautiful trails, both low-altitude, and high-mountain trails.
 For some hikes in Taiwan, you will need a permit.
 Especially the more difficult ones such as the Zhuili Old Road Trail in Taroko Gorge or Jade Mountain.
-If you’re keen on hiking one of these trails, applying well in advance for permits are a huge must.
-More details on this below.
+If you’re keen on hiking one of these trails, make sure to apply well in advance to guarantee your spot.
+(See more details below).

 Keep an eye on the weather forecast before attempting any of these Taiwan hiking trails